legoodmanner/jukedrummer-demo/index.md

 ## Limitation

-First, our model lacks generalizability.
-To elaborate, according to our observation, our model is capable to perform functionally when using most of our testing data as input which is divided from the joined dataset of MUSDB18, MedleyDB, and MixingSecret prior to our training.
-However, the results are relatively worse when using album recording drumless music outside our joined dataset as input.
-We conjecture that our model is sensitive to audio compression, original sample rate, or even mixing.
+First, the generalizability of our model is not good enough.
+According to our own observation, our model is capable to perform functionally when using most of our testing data as input which is divided from the joined dataset of MUSDB18, MedleyDB, and MixingSecret prior to our training.
+However, the results are relatively worse when using recordings of drumless music outside our joined dataset as input.
+We conjecture that our model is sensitive to audio compression, original sample rate, or the way the music is mixed and mastered.

 Second, the stability of our model still needs to be improved.
-To be more specific, our model at times struggles to change its tempo going through different sections of a song.
+At times, the model struggles to change its tempo going through different sections of a song.
 Moreover, the generation might be out of sync with the input in the beginning few seconds, until the model gets sufficient context.

 Last but not least, it would be helpful if the drumless input contains some "rhythmical hints", such as strong bass, rhythm guitar, and any other sources that can be conducive for our model to locate beats and downbeats.
 If so, the model is likely to perform better.
 On the other hand, if the model can't get enough clues from input to locate beats and tempo, the result of generation would be pretty bad.

-To sum up, issues related to generalizability, stability, and rhythm dependency are remain significant problems that demand to be solved in future works.
+To sum up, issues related to generalizability, stability, and rhythm dependency are issues that should be addressed in future works.

 ### Contact